aws-amplify/amplify-backend/packages/hosting/README.md

 ## Custom Framework Adapters

-For frameworks not built in (Astro, Remix, SvelteKit, etc.), provide a custom adapter that returns a `DeployManifest`:
+For frameworks not built in (Remix, SvelteKit, etc. — note Nuxt and Astro are already built in), provide a custom adapter that returns a `DeployManifest`:

 ```typescript
 // amplify/hosting.ts